IBMStreams/streamsx.topology/DEVELOPMENT.md

 5. Build using `ant release` at the top-level

-    * This creates the release artifacts for the topology release under a newly created release directory at the top level.
+    * This creates the release artifacts for the topology release under a newly created release directory `release-streamsx.topology` at the top level.

 6. Draft a new release at https://github.com/IBMStreams/streamsx.topology/releases